Kayakbabe/MMM-OneButton/README.md

 held: the notification you want the button to send to MagicMirror when the button is held down for a long time approx 4 seconds

-debug: true will print debugging messages into the browser console from the node_helper so you don't have to open the logs
+debug: true will print debugging messages into the browser console from the node_helper so you don't have to open the logs.

 ### buttons_config
 Use this reference for how to designate the gpio pin your button is attached to.